NovySan/unl-digifab/sessions/week8.md

-# Week 7 - Prusa; 3D Printing in Lab; Project 1 Discussion
+# Week 7 - Arduino; Digital Electronics

 ## Agenda
 - Artist of the Day: